-So does a Graphic Design degree sound right for you?
+Imagine what an education in graphic design could open up for you.
 Learn more about your learning options by visiting the Rasmussen University Graphic Design degree page.

 Adobe Flash is a registered trademark of Adobe, Inc.

-EDITOR’S NOTE: This article was originally published in September 2014.
-It has since been updated to include information relevant to 2020.
+This article was originally published in September 2014.
+It has since been updated to include information relevant to 2023.
 Insight from sources remains from original article.